Overview

 pyproject-fmt --help

-You can install it within the global Python interpreter itself (perhaps as a user package via the --user flag).
-Be cautious if you are using a Python installation that is managed by your operating system or another package manager. pip might not coordinate with those tools, and may leave your system in an inconsistent state.
-Note, if you go down this path you need to ensure pip is new enough per the subsections below
+You can install it into the global Python interpreter (as a user package via the --user flag).
+Take care if your Python is managed by the operating system or another package manager: pip may not coordinate with those tools and can leave your system inconsistent.
+On this path, make sure pip is new enough per the subsections below.

 Via pre-commit hook